Our Commitment to Anti-Racist Practice

 What we've been doing:

-~For almost a decade, Your Birth Team's owner has worked to combat disparities in and around birth, with a focus on our community's most vulnerable in the nonprofit sector.
-Upon transitioning to a private perinatal doula practice, Amanda remained active as a volunteer at Casa Teresa, a residential shelter that serves predominantly women and babies of color and has a commitment to maintaining a staff of congruent case managers and .
-Classes on childbirth, breastfeeding, and postpartum health are offered; donation drives are done a couple times a year and as needed for individual residents to acquire necessities such as diapers, wipes, food, postpartum care items, and more; volunteer doulas are coordinated as needed.
+~For almost a decade, Your Birth Team's owner has worked to combat disparities in and around birth, with a focus on our community's most vulnerable in the unhoused sector.
+Upon transitioning to a private perinatal doula practice, Amanda remained active as a donor and volunteer at Casa Teresa, a residential shelter that serves predominantly women and babies of color and has a commitment to maintaining a staff of congruent case managers.
+Classes on childbirth, breastfeeding, and postpartum health are offered; donation drives are done as needed for individual residents to acquire necessities such as diapers, wipes, food, postpartum care items, and more; volunteer doulas are coordinated as needed.
 Additionally, Your Birth Team offers families in and around Orange County support at low or no cost when needed.
 Families utilizing Medi-Cal, TANF, SSI, CalFresh, WIC, or similar programs are continually eligible for free or reduced-cost support.

 ~Amanda has taken over a dozen academic and professional courses/trainings from people of color with a focus on race, ethnicity, gender, economics, and culture to understand how these aspects of human existence interact with and impact perinatal and infant health outcomes.
 These are complex issues that require self-evaluation and Amanda (and her household) remains dedicated to this ongoing practice.